nonce/netcontrolsched/README.md

     SHEETSU_NICKNAME_API_ID
     EMAIL_PASSWORD

+### Configuration

+.yaml configs are your friend!
+They define default runtime values to help with CLI-based usage.

+The root config is hard-coded, so you can vary test/prod profiles by varying the root .yaml config file name in the `email.yml` file.

 ### Help

     `python email.py --help`

 ### TODO

+- Prod/Dev configs should be file-content configured AND/OR argument-configured.

 - I don't like that I have to edit the email.njk to add temporary messages.
 These should be added via command arguments in a special jina template section.